qaeeon/smart-room-system-iot/README.md

 - Miza Farzana Qistina Binti Russikin (1211104229)

 Project Description:
-A smart room system where users can use a mobile app to control devices found in a room ie, lights, fans and curtains.
+A smart room system where users can use a mobile app to control devices found in a room ie, lights, fans and windows.

 Microcontroller used:
 - ESP32